Zoran Milanović: Presidency (2020–present)

 Milanović made his first trip abroad as president on 27 February 2020 to Otočec ob Krki, Slovenia, where he met with president Borut Pahor.
 The two of them firmly concluded that they would do everything to improve and make the relations between the two countries excellent, pointing out that they had known each other for over 16 years.
 They also discussed about the border issue between the two countries, Croatian accession to the Schengen Area and about the border controls implemented by the Croatian government due to the COVID-19 pandemic.
 Milanović also addressed the European perspective of Montenegro, Albania and North Macedonia.

-During the summer he visited Montenegro and met with president Milo Đukanović.
+During the summer, Milanović visited Montenegro and met with president Milo Đukanović.
 He also canceled his planned trip to Russia, where president Vladimir Putin invited him to attend the 2020 Victory Day parade.
 In September and October, he got involved in a verbal confrontation with a number of prominent Croatian politicians, political analysts and journalists, including the prime minister Andrej Plenković.
 He voiced his opposition to lockdown and curfew, as he said he would arrest and put in a police van those wanting curfew and lockdown.

-In January 2021, he refused to participate in a ceremony commemorating the 1993 Operation Maslenica because the Croatian Defence Forces′ symbols were to be displayed.

-In September 2021, Milanović publicly voiced his opinion that Bunjevci are Croatians.
+In January 2021, Milanović refused to participate in a ceremony commemorating the 1993 Operation Maslenica because the Croatian Defence Forces′ symbols were to be displayed.
+In September 2021, he publicly voiced his opinion that Bunjevci are Croatians.
 The national council of Bunjevci responded harshly to his statements, stating that Bunjevci had been living in Subotica for 350 years and that the difference between Bunjevci and Croats was clearly attested by historical sources.

-In November 2021, Austria′s foreign ministry summoned the Croatian ambassador in Vienna, Daniel Glunčić, to give an explanation, after Milanović compared the lockdown in Austria to the methods employed in the era of Nazism.
+In November 2021, Austria's foreign ministry summoned the Croatian ambassador in Vienna, Daniel Glunčić, to give an explanation, after Milanović compared the lockdown in Austria to the methods employed in the era of Nazism.